 The index is available in PDF, ESRI Geodatabase, ESRI Map Package, Shapefile, and KMZ formats

 The map index is updated annually.
-The current version is downloadable here.
+The current version (v.2020-01 updated January 2020) is downloadable here.

 Information about surficial materials in British Columbia is available from three types of maps: surficial geology, terrain, and soils.

 Surficial geology maps show the spatial distribution of surficial materials and their surface expression.
 As with any geological map, surficial geology maps are created by defining internally consistent map units, establishing the nature of map unit boundaries, and establishing map unit geometries.
 Units are defined by surficial material type and surface expression, using a closed legend.

 Terrain maps are a specific type of surficial geology map.
 Not only do they show the distribution of surficial materials and describe their surface expression, they also characterize the geomorphological processes that have shaped, or continue to shape, the landscape.
 Some terrain maps include slope gradient, drainage, and slope stability classes.
 Map unit boundaries are based on surficial material type, surface expression, geomorphic process, slope, and drainage.
 These maps use an open legend in which a combination of characters describe each unit, as illustrated below.
 This map type can therefore have many unique polygons labels.

 Soil maps describe and classify those parts of the soil profile that support biologic activity, otherwise defined as the rooting depth of native perennial plants.
 This information is obtained by describing the basic soil unit, or pedon.
 Included in this description is the parent material for the A and B horizons.
 This parent material could be a C-horizon or bedrock.
 Map unit boundaries are based on soil association descriptions.
 Information on landform classification (i.e., surficial material type), surface form (i.e., surface expression) and topographic class (i.e., slope) is also included in map unit labels.